Building Capacity for Tuberculosis Research in China: The China TB Clinical Trials Consortium (CTCTC)

 Quality management, including risk-based monitoring and quality assurance & quality control (QA & QC)

-The CTCTC hospital network currently consists of 24 TB clinical and research institutions in China.
+as of the end of 2020, The CTCTC hospital network consisted of 24 TB clinical and research institutions in China.

 Standardized Treatment Regimen of Anti-tuberculosis Drugs for Patients with MDR-TB (STREAM)